MOURNING FLOWERS (sites + collection)

 Mourning Flowers is an art project that brings awareness to the ripple effects of trauma and fear that communities sustain after acts of violence.
 It uses the flowers and empty sleeves that once wrapped them left as offerings at spontaneous memorials to bridge the disconnect between violence and the human response to it.

-Paris, November 13-16, 2015
+Paris, France, November 13-16, 2015

 The seeds of this work started eight years prior on November 13, 2015, when I was sitting with a friend at a café in Paris.
 After we ordered a glass of wine, terrorists began to shoot into cafés across the city, the Bataclan nightclub, and bombed a stadium killing 130 people and wounding close to 400 more.
 It was a terrifying experience, especially being on the streets of a city and language foreign to me.
 Our Airbnb was a block away from Bataclan and we photographed and wrote for days, walking the city and watching the spontaneous memorials grow by the hour.
 Only a handful of flower bouquets the morning after, but soon they grew by the hundreds and thousands.
 The city’s collective grief made visible.
 I was startled by how moving it was to hear teenagers singing “Somewhere Over The Rainbow” at the Place de la République and see the mounds of flowers, candles and ephemera left as offerings.